samuelmwangi729/AffiliateSite/README.md

-# AffiliateSite
-#just an incomplete affiliate site
+AffiliateSitejust an incomplete affiliate site